High Sugar, High Dry Matter & Harvesting at the Right Time

 So why is it, that looks can be so deceiving?
 When fruit reach full size and color, as early as 20 days after pollination, they still have low starch and dry matter.
 Dry matter and starch accumulation peak later, at about 30–35 days after pollination, and seeds are not fully developed until about 50–55 days after pollination.
 Seed maturation is also important because if a fruit is harvested prior to this stage, the seeds will continue to mature off the vine, robbing the fruit's dry matter and starch content and reducing eating quality.

 A good rule of thumb for all squash types is to wait 50–55 days after pollination or fruit set to harvest.
-For a few types, there are visual clues that help indicate fruit maturity ( listed below ).
+For a few types, there are a few visually identifiable clues that help indicate fruit maturity (listed below).
 Make a note of when your plants start to set fruit, and strive to maintain plant health through fruit maturity.

 - When fruits are ready for harvest, clip them from the vines and handle carefully.